 Field-hunting tip

-Look in burning coal mine dumps country — that is the host setting where godovikovite typically forms.
+Look in burning coal mine dumps country, the host setting where godovikovite typically forms.
 If you start seeing tschermigite, alunogen, sulfur in float, you are in the right ground.
 Field specimens usually show a crusts, efflorescences, massive aggregates habit, so train your eye for that shape before scanning the outcrop.